suzan-jamesono6og/notes/README.md

 4. Comment your code, but let the code itself do most of the talking through self-explanatory structure.
 5. Continuously refactor to improve code quality and readability.
 6. Optimize for clarity first, then performance when necessary.

+# 2024-01-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Write clean, readable code that's easy to understand, maintain, and debug.
+Avoid unnecessary complexity; it often leads to bugs and scalability issues.
+Remember, you're not just writing code for computers but also for fellow human beings who will read, review, and build upon your work."

+In essence, always aim to create solutions that are as straightforward and clear as possible while still effectively solving the problem at hand.
+This practice aligns with the core principles of modern software engineering and promotes better collaboration, fewer errors, and more efficient development cycles.